The Historical Atlas of United States Congressional Districts: 1789–1983: Later research

 In 1989 a second book, The Historical Atlas of Political Parties in the United States Congress: 1789-1989, was published by Macmillan.
 Using the congressional district boundary maps from the first atlas as the base maps, this work was the first book in American history to map the political party winner for all congressional elections for every state and district from 1789.
 This mapping required the first systematic research project in American history to identify from a wide variety of sources the political affiliation or party membership at the time of each election of every individual who ever served in the United States Congress.
+In 2023, Humanities magazine published the article "Red Map, Blue Map" discussing the origin and compilation of the district and party atlases.

 The congressional district maps were first placed into digital format by “Voteview” project in the mid-1990s.
 In 2013 a much more detailed mapping was produced by the Department of Political Science at the University of California, Los Angeles, under the title Digital Boundary Definitions of United States Congressional Districts, 1789-2012.